cloudrivers/AutoOps/statemachine/EBSScaling/README.md

 ## Prerequisites

     - For running SSM command, you need to install SSM Agent in your EC2 instances.
-Please refet to [https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html]
+Please refer to [https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html]

     - For monitoring the disk usage, you need to install and config CloudWatch agent in your EC2 instances.
 Please refer to [https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html]